Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce RTX 3080 12 GB should in theory be a lot better than the Geforce GTX 670 in general. (explain)
+Memory BandwidthIn theory, the GeForce RTX 3080 12 GB should be quite a bit faster than the Geforce GTX 670 overall. (explain)

-Texel RateThe GeForce RTX 3080 12 GB will be much (about 244%) faster with regards to texture filtering than the Geforce GTX 670. (explain)
+Texel RateThe GeForce RTX 3080 12 GB should be a lot (approximately 244%) faster with regards to texture filtering than the Geforce GTX 670. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison